synthphonic/NautilusLite/README.md

 # Nautilus Lite
-A simple and strip down version of Nautilus Mobile SDK
+A simple and strip down version of Nautilus Mobile SDK for Xamarin Forms